tgcarvalho/tgcarvalho/README.md

-### Hey, I'm Thiago Carvalho! 👋
+### Hey there, friend! 🧙‍♂️

-Passionate about programming and technology.
+I'm passionate about programming and technology.
 Always looking to create valuable and well-crafted softwares that can help the world in some way.
-Working remotely, focused on TypesScript, Node.js, Angular, ReactJS, NextJS and NestJS.
+Working remotely, focused on TypesScript, Angular and Nest.

 <!--
 **tgcarvalho/tgcarvalho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.